 Data is transmitted in 8-bit packets (one byte at a time).
 The number of bytes in one transaction is not limited.
 In each packet the 8 bits are sent successively with the Most Significant Bit (MSB) first.
 An acknowledge (or not-acknowledge) bit must come after the 8 data bits.
 This bit informs the transmitter whether the receiver is ready to proceed for the next byte or not.
-Figure 14 shows the byte transfer process with I2C interface.
+If the slave is busy and cannot transfer another byte of data, it can hold the SCL line low and keep the master in a wait state (called clock stretching).
+When the slave is ready for another byte of data, it releases the clock line and data transfer can continue with clocks generated by master.
+Figure 14 shows the byte transfer process with IC interface.